melina5656/TypeSpec-MigrationDoc-Writting/TypeSpec ARM Migration.md

 It's a tedious task.
 So we developed a independent topol.

 1. Download this [tool](https://github.com/welovej/Arrange/releases/tag/Arrange-V0.1) and extract all.
-2. open `cmd` with the working directory where Arrange.exe lies.
+2. open `cmd` with the working directory where `Arrange.exe` lies.
 3. Run cmd like below:

 `Arrange --SortSwagger true --SwaggerDirectory D:\SourceCode\azure-rest-api-specs\specification\storage\resource-manager\Microsoft.Storage\stable\2024-01-01`

-you should replace it with your SwaggerDirectory.
+you should replace directory with your own swagger directory.

   ![alt text](images/1743406171146.png)